mbvillalonga/nail-polish-db/README.md

 |-- templates/          # Folder for HTML templates
     |-- index.html      # Home page for displaying polishes
     |-- add.html        # Form to add new polish
+    |-- add-mani.html   # Form to add new mani log entry
+    |-- polishes.html   # List of all polishes
 |-- static/             # For CSS/images for front end
 |-- .env.example        # Template for credentials (see next step)
 |-- venv/               # Virtual environment (not included in repo)